When Can Little One's Drink Water? A Guide for Parents

 If you’re concerned about water intake or hydration, consult a healthcare provider for reassurance and guidance.

-It may seem surprising, but babies can experience water intoxication if given too much water.
+It may seem surprising, but little one's can experience water intoxication if given too much water.
 This dilutes sodium levels in the body and may lead to health complications.
-That’s why guidelines emphasise small sips only for babies from the age of around six months old.
+That’s why guidelines emphasise small sips only for little one's from the age of around six months old.

 Why Labels and Claims Matter

-Parents choosing water or infant formula products may notice claims on labels.
+Parents choosing water or little one's formula products may notice claims on labels.
 It’s important to understand:

 • Nutrition content claims describe levels of nutrients (e.g. “source of vitamin D”).